pishoyg/coptic/README.md

 ### Diplomacy TODO's

-1. **FIND ONE OR TWO CO-OWNERS OF THE PROJECT.**
+1. Find one or two co-owners of the project. (p0)

-1. **PUBLICIZE THE PROJECT, AND FIND AN AUDIENCE OF LEARNERS.**
+1. Publicize the project, and find an audience of learners. (p0)

-1. **FIND CONTRIBUTORS, IN CODING AND DATA COLLECTION.**
+1. Find contributors, in coding and data collection. (p0)

-1. **Survey the field one more time.
-See if there is something else out there that you can integrate.**
+1. Survey the field one more time.
+See if there is something else out there that you can integrate. (p2)

 1. Obtain the source file for St. Shenouda The Archimandrite Coptic Society's Simple Bohairic English Dictionary.